-The use of a gestational surrogate (i.e. having a woman carry a baby through a pregnancy on behalf of an intending parent) is a complex and risky undertaking that is only appropriate for a small number of women who are, for medical reasons, unable to carry a pregnancy themselves or male couples where this is their only way to have a child.
+The use of a gestational surrogate (i.e. having a woman carry a baby through a pregnancy on behalf of an intending parent) is a complex and risky undertaking that is only appropriate for a small number of women who are, for medical reasons, unable to carry a pregnancy themselves, or for same sex couples where this is their only way to have a child.